 - Promote regional partnerships with educational institutions and non-profit organizations

 - Improve local food and farm economic development in the region

 - Provide beneficial work experience to future entrepreneurs

 Apprentices must be enrolled in one of the following educational institutions or be a graduate within 1 year:

 Students originally from the area and enrolled in other colleges or universities who are returning to the region for school breaks are also eligible.
 Apprenticeship terms are 8-week or 16-week positions with an average of 20 hours per work week.
 Students must be 18 years of age or older in order to participate.

 Fill out this short interest form for future cycles of the Mountain Food & Farm Apprentice Applications.

-Fill out an NC State University application for the January 2020 cycle of the Mountain Food and Farm Apprenticeships.
+Fill out an NC State University application for the Fall 2020 Empowering Mountain Food Systems Farm Apprenticeships.

 Apprenticeship Program FAQ for Mentors